visualizela/waterLA/_posts/2021-04-04-RileyHernandez.md

 1. Carle, David, and David Carle.
 Water and the California Dream: Historic Choices for Shaping the Future.
 Counterpoint, 2016.
 2. “General Information and Policies.”
 Daily Trojan, https://dailytrojan.com/info/.
 Accessed 2 Apr.
 2021.
 3. Hart, John.
 Storm over Mono: The Mono Lake Battle and the California Water Future.
 University of California Press, 1996.
-4. Modern Marvels | Colorado River Aqueduct | 10 That Changed America.
+4. Modern Marvels.
+Colorado River Aqueduct.
+10 That Changed America.
 2018.